-You gotta know your girls and make your plan accordingly.
-What do I mean by that?
-Is it Hiking?
+Well, you gotta know your girls and plan accordingly.
+Start with what they like to do.
+Hiking?
 Beach?
 Shopping?
 Zip-lining?
 Sightseeing?
-Bathing Suit?
 Ski Poles?
-Even if there’s more than one answer to that question, it helps whittle down the options.
+Even if there’s more than one answer it helps whittle down the options.

 Next qualifying question: How long of a hall-pass can you all get (AKA a get-out-of-jail-free card)?
-Does it need to be a girls weekend trip?
+Does it need to be a girls’ weekend trip?
 Are we talkin’ a girls vacation?
-You can only work with what’s written on the hall-pass.
+You have to work with what’s written on the hall-pass.

 Ok!
 This is getting exciting!
-You and your BFF’s of a unique size group, who like to do the things you like to do (whatever those have been sorted out to be), are ready to pick the destination for your weekend/vacation girls trip to…
+You and your BFF’s, who like to do similar things (whatever those have been sorted out to be), are now ready to pick the destination for your weekend/vacation girls trip to…

 Where are you going?

 No worries!!
-I’ve asked ten amazing travel bloggers to send their top pick of the best destination for YOUR next girls trip.
-It’s a diverse mix of beach, mountains, and city scenes.
+I’ve asked ten amazing travel bloggers what their top picks are for the best destination for a girls’ trip.
+Read on for a diverse mix of beaches, mountains, and city scenes.
 All you have to do is choose one.
 Here they are in no particular order:

 From Christy Dunn @ https://www.planestrainsandmonorails.com/